CRS Compliance & Exception Reporting

 Then, there are the innovations which each add great value.
 CRS provides information and insights that empower managers to make timely and effective staffing decisions, positively impacting on key performance factors such as quality of care and waiting times.

 CRS provides the best understanding of what you are asking people to do and how you compensate them.

-Providing analysis of staffing costs, CRS enables informed discussions, decisions and planning, showing how work patterns can be optimised and enabling ‘what if?’ discussions.
+Providing analysis of staffing costs, CRS enables informed discussions, decisions and planning, showing how work patterns can be optimised.
 For example, how does the cost of an additional consultant compare to current locum costs?

 The Payment section of CRS also allows the inclusion of Pay Premia, weighting allowances and any other local variations.
 This makes CRS the one place to see what a person should be paid, all displayed in the work schedule for full transparency between employer and employee.